larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 makes it seem as if these out these things that are happening outside us are actually happening inside us.
 Deja Vu
 8:55
-But **the language of the nervous system is just electricity**.
+But **the ==language of the nervous system is just electricity==**.
 It's just like a Morse code of some sort 9:02 or the syllables and words and consonants and vowels of language.
 It just depends on how they're assembled, what order.
 9:09
-And so that brings us to the issue of how the nervous system works.
-The way to think about how the nervous system works 9:15 is that our experiences, our memories, everything is sort of like the keys on a piano 9:21 being played in a particular order, right?
-If I play the keys on a piano in a particular order 9:26 and with a particular intensity, that's a given song.
-We can make that analogous to a given experience.
+And so that brings us to the issue of how the nervous system works. **The way to think about ==how the nervous system works== 9:15 is that our experiences, our memories, everything is sort of ==like the keys on a piano 9:21 being played in a particular order==, right?
+If I play the keys on a piano in a particular order 9:26 and with a particular intensity, ==that's a given song.
+We can make that analogous to a given experience==.**
 9:32
 It's not really that the key, you know, A sharp or E flat is the song.
 9:39
 It's just one component of the song.
-So when you hear that, you know, for instance, there's a brain area called **the hippocampus, 9:46 which there is, that's involved in memory.
-Well, it's involved in memory, but it's not that memories are stored there as, 9:53 you know, sentences.
-They're stored there as patterns of electricity in neurons that when repeated, give you the sense 10:00 that you are experiencing the thing again.
-In fact, deja vu, the sense that what you're experiencing is so familiar 10:08 and like something that you've experienced previously is merely that the neurons 10:13 that were active in one circumstance are now becoming active in the same circumstance again.
+So when you hear that, you know, for instance, there's a brain area called **the ==hippocampus==, 9:46 which there is, that's ==involved in memory==.
+Well, it's involved in memory, but it's not that ==memories are== stored there as, 9:53 you know, sentences.
+They're ==stored there as patterns of electricity in neurons that when repeated, give you the sense 10:00 that you are experiencing the thing again==.
+In fact, ==deja vu==, the sense that what you're experiencing is so familiar 10:08 and like something that you've experienced previously is merely that the neurons 10:13 that were active in one circumstance are now becoming active in the same circumstance again.
 10:18
-And so it's really just like heawring the same song maybe not played on a piano but next time on a classical guitar, 10:25 there's something similar about that song even though it's being played on two different instruments**.
+And so it's really just ==like hearing the same song maybe not played on a piano but next time on a classical guitar==, 10:25 there's something similar about that song even though it's being played on two different instruments**.
 So I think it's important
 10:31